econnet/econ/econ.rst

 All these words contain "tribute".
 Therefore the effort to provide the product is called **tribute**.

-Tributes produce delayed income in an outside currency when the product is sold.
+Tributes produce delayed income in an outside currency, when the product is sold.
-Until then tributes can still be
+Until then, tributes can still be

 - inherited
 - used as security for a loan (see `advances`_)

-Tributes are not for sale, else they would become like normal `stock`_.
+Selling tributes would make them normal `stock`_,

+- allow all kind of speculations and manipulations
+- and get detached from the actual value

+Contributers need to get the actual value of their work, not others.

 Tributes get value in the outside economy only through selling the product.

 Work Units